roytang/blog/content/posts/2005/09/the-a-team.md

 The A-Team TV series was most famous for having as one of its cast the [now-popular-on-the-internet][1] tough-talking, fool-pitying [Mr. T][2].
 I also particularly like the antics of their resident screwball flyball, &#8220;Crazy Man&#8221; Murdock.

 I remember that Marvel even had an A-Team comic book out when I was a kid; I had an issue or two.
-I&#8217;m tempted to go out and look for copies of those now. 😀
+I&'m tempted to go out and look for copies of those now. 😀

 It was a good episode too, but ended with a cliffhanger.
-It&#8217;s a good thing I&#8217;m free to watch the next episode tomorrow. 😀
+It&'s a good thing I&'m free to watch the next episode tomorrow. 😀

  [1]: http://www.mrtvseverything.com/
  [2]: http://en.wikipedia.org/wiki/Mr._T